maybebyte/anthesis/about-me.md

 # About me

-To preface this, I don't think it's possible to perfectly condense anyone into a set of words.
-That said, I think there's value in learning how to describe myself concisely.
+To preface this, it's impossible to perfectly condense anyone into a set of words.
+That said, there's value in learning how to describe myself concisely.
 It allows me to reflect on what's of interest to others and how I'm growing as an individual.

 ## Things I engage in